CrisMadrid/holbertonschool-zero_day/README.md

-This is a file mandatory in hollberton school projects
+This file is mandatory in all Holberton school projects